 Altea Old Town

-An artist’s dream, the Altea Old Town preserves ancient Spanish charm.
+An artist’s dream, the Altea Old Town preserves traditional Spanish charm.
 You won’t be able to stop yourself from reaching for your camera whilst strolling its ancient streets.

-In the old town you’ll find quaint cafes and boutique shops, plus a mesmerizing blue-and-white domed church, the Parroquia Nuestra Senora del Consuelo.
-You’ll also find plenty of craftsmen’s studios where you can drop by and have a look at their work.
+In the Old Town you’ll find quaint cafes and boutique shops, plus a mesmerizing blue-and-white domed church, the Parroquia Nuestra Senora del Consuelo.
+You’ll also find plenty of craftsmen’s studios where you can stop by to take a look at their work.

-The Old Town sure makes for fantastic Instagram-worthy pictures and cherishable souvenirs!
+The Old Town sure makes for fantastic Instagram-worthy pictures and authentic souvenirs!

 A 5-mile-long mountain plus natural park, Sierra Helada provides sweeping views of the Mediterranean from its many hiking trails.
 If you are physically fit and up for a tough hike, trekking to Sierra Helada is oh-so-worth-it.